Yiadh/k8s-summary/README.md

 Pod affinity/anti-affinity allows a pod to specify an affinity (or anti-affinity) towards a group of pods it can be placed with.

 The node does not have control over the placement.

+# 4. Multi-Container PODs

+Containers within Multi container pods share the same lifecycle which means they are created together and destroyed together.
+They share the same network space which means they can refer to each other as local host and they have access to the same storage volumes.

+This way you do not have to establish volume sharing or services between the PODs to enable communication between them to create a multi container pod.

+There are different Design Patterns of Multi-container PODs in Kubernetes such as the Ambassador, Adapter and Sidecar.

+### 4.1 Ambassador container

+A good example of a Sidecar pattern is deploying a logging agent alongside a web server to collect logs and forward them to a central log server.

+### 4.2 Adapter container

+Building on that example say we have multiple applications generating logs in different formats.

+It will be hard to process the various formats on the central logging server.

+So before sending the logs to the central server we would like to convert the logs to a common format.

+For this, we deploy an Adapter container.
+The Adapter container processes the logs before sending it to the central server.

+### 4.3 Ambassador container

+So your application communicates to different database instances at different stages of development.
+A local database for development, one for testing and another for production.

+You must make sure to modify this connectivity in your application code depending on the environment you are deploying your application to.

+You may choose to outsource such logic to a separate container within your pod so that your application can always refer to a database at local host and the new container will proxy that request to the right database.

+This is known as an Ambassador container.

+# 5. Observability

+Pod conditions:

+* PodScheduled: T/F

+* Initialized: T/F

+* ContainersReady: T/F

+* Ready: T/F

+The ready conditions indicate that the application inside the pod is running and is ready to accept user traffic.

+Check **Conditions** section in kubectl pod describe.

+The service relies on the pods ready condition to route traffic.

+## 5.1 Readiness and Liveness probes

+The kubelet uses **liveness probes** to know when to restart a Container.
+For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
+Restarting a Container in such a state can help to make the application more available despite bugs.

+The kubelet uses **readiness probes** to know when a Container is ready to start accepting traffic.
+A Pod is considered ready when all of its Containers are ready.
+One use of this signal is to control which Pods are used as backends for Services.
+When a Pod is not ready, it is removed from Service load balancers.

+There are different ways a probe can be configured:

+* For a http use httpGet option with the path and the port.

+In case of a web application, It could be when the API server is up and running.

+    httpGet:
+        path: /healthz
+        port: 8080
+        httpHeaders:
+        - name: Custom-Header
+          value: Awesome

+* For TCP use the tcpSocket option with the port.

+In case of database, you may test to see if a particular TCP socket is listening.

+    tcpSocket:
+        port: 3306

+* For executing a command specify the exec option with the command and options in an array format.

+    exec:
+        command:
+        - cat
+        - /tmp/healthy

+The service relies on the pods ready condition to route traffic.
+Without the readiness probe configured correctly, the service would immediately start routing traffic to the new POD.
+That will result in service disruption to at least some of the users.

+Instead, if the PODs were configured with the correct readiness probe, the service will continue to serve traffic only to the older PODs and wait until the new POD is ready.

+Once ready the traffic will be routed to the new POD as well, ensuring no users are affected.

+## 5.2 Container logging

+The docker logs command shows information logged by a running container.
+The docker service logs command shows information logged by all containers participating in a service.

+By default, docker logs or docker service logs shows the command’s output just as it would appear if you ran the command interactively in a terminal.
+UNIX and Linux commands typically open three I/O streams when they run, called STDIN, STDOUT, and STDERR.

+In some cases, docker logs may not show useful information unless you take additional steps.

+* If you use a logging driver which sends logs to a file, an external host, a database, or another logging back-end, docker logs may not show useful information.

+* If your image runs a non-interactive process such as a web server or a database, that application may send its output to log files instead of STDOUT and STDERR.

+You can overcome the mentionned above issues by overwriting the log files and causing logs to be sent to the relevant special device instead in the Dockerfile as follow:

+    # forward request and error logs to docker log collector
+    RUN ln -sf /dev/stdout /var/log/nginx/access.log \
+	&& ln -sf /dev/stderr /var/log/nginx/error.log

+You can check container logs as follow:

+    docker logs <containerId>

+    kubectl logs -c <containerName> -f <podName>

+## 5.3 Monitor and Debug applications

+Kubernetes does not come with a full feature built in monitoring solution.

+However there are a number of open source solutions available today such as Metric Server, Prometheus, Elastic Stack and proprietary solutions like Datadog and Dynatrace.

+The kubernetes is for developers of course as well as the certification requires only a minimal knowledge of monitoring Kubernetes.

+So in the scope of this course we will discuss about the metrics server only.
+The other solutions will be discussed in the Kubernetes for Administrators course.

+Heapster was one of the original projects that enabled monitoring and analysis features for Kubernetes.
+You will see a lot of reference online when you look for reference architectures on monitoring Kubernetes.
+However, Heapster is now deprecated and a slimmed down version was formed known as the Metric Server.

+You can have one metric server per Kubernetes cluster.
+The Metrics Server retrieves metrics from each of the Kubernetes nodes and pods, aggregates them and store them in memory.

+Note that the metric server is only an in-memory monitoring solution and does not store the metrics on the disk.
+And as a result you cannot see historical performance data.

+So how were the metrics generated for the PODs on these nodes?

+Kubernetes runs an agent on each node known as the **kubelet** which is responsible for receiving instructions from the kubernetes API Master server and running PODs on the nodes.

+The Kubelet also contains a subcomponent known as the **cAdvisor** or Container aAdvisor.

+cAdvisor is responsible for retrieving performance metrics from pods and exposing them through the kubelet API to meet the metrics available for the metrics server.

+View all events:

+    kubectl get events --all-namespaces

+List Events sorted by timestamp:

+    kubectl get events –sort-by=.metadata.creationTimestamp

+Get node resource usage

+    kubectl top node

+Get pod resource usage

+    kubectl top pod

+Get resource usage for a given pod

+    kubectl top <podname> --containers

+List resource utilization for all containers

+    kubectl top pod --all-namespaces --containers=true

+# 6. Pod Design

+## 6.1.
+Labels, Selectors and Annotations

+## 6.2.
+Rolling Updates & Rollbacks in Deployments

+## 6.3.
+Jobs

+## 6.4.
+CronJobs